Yousinator/Yousinator/README.md

 - 🔭 I’m currently studying AI and Data Science.
 - 🌱 I’m currently learning Machine Learning software development.
-- 📫 How to reach me: Twitter: @Overpowered_OG.
+- "There is always one more bug to fix."
-- ⚡ Fun fact: "There is always one more bug to fix."
+- " printf(" Code is poetry") "
 - 💼 any freelance work? do reach, [email](y.omusabeh@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;